CHARLES PASTERNAK (Artistic Director, Resident Artist)

 Mr. Krieger can also be seen as Prisoner # 1 opposite Nick Cannon in the 2009 Sundance favorite “The Killing Room,” as well as on YouTube in “Bad Inception”, “The Douche Knight”, and “Daniel Day-Lewis Does Porn.”

-As playwright/director, Mr. Krieger premiered his new play DEITY CLUTCH with the Porters in 2010.
+As playwright/director, Mr. Krieger premiered his play Deity Clutch with the Porters in 2010, and his new play Sherlock Through the Looking-Glass in 2013.

 Nick Neidorf graduated from Bennington College with a Bachelor of the Arts degree in 2007.
 He’s proud to take on the responsibilities of Managing Director alongside Alex Parker, as well as assuming the role of Resident Stage Manager after a long informal association with the Porters.
 At the start of 2012, all of his wishes come true: he was properly credited in programs, correctly named by critics, and got to compose an original score for one of the grimmer works in the canon and it was, indeed, awesome.
 Sound design credits with the Porters include: Hamlet, Rosencrantx & Guildenstern Are Dead, The Comedy of Errors, Oedipus the Tyrant, The Merchant of Venice, Troilus & Cressida, and the Hollywood Fringe Fest ’11 remount of Deity Clutch.
 Original scores include Troilus & Cressida, and, hopefully, many more to come.